skdelphix/maskdocs/docs/Identifying_Sensitive_Data/Out_of_the_Box_Profiling_Settings.md

 An account number is the primary identifier for ownership of an account, whether a vendor account, a checking or brokerage account, or a loan account.
 An account number is used whether or not the identifier uses letters or numbers.
-Below are the profile expressions Delphix uses to identify account numbers:
+Below are the profile Expressions Delphix uses to identify account numbers:

 | **Expression Name**| **Domain** | **Expression Level**|**Expression**|